Lana Turner Rocks a Turban, John Garfield Founds the Hollywood Canteen, & Goes Independent. From 1946, it's The Postman Always Rings Twice.

 While entertaining the servicemen at the Hollywood Canteen in June of 1944, Julie became suddenly ill.
 He was immediately sent to Cedars of Lebanon Hospital, where it was discovered that he had suffered a mild heart attack.

-Unfortunately, the disappointment of this second rejection from military service was just a precursor to what Julie would view as the greatest tragedy of his life.
+The disappointment of this second rejection from military service hurt.
+But it was nothing compared to the tragedy that soon struck Julie’s home life.

 John Garfield's Greatest Tragedy